brian-teets/EventTrackerProject/README.md

   ```

 ### How to Run
-   * Project has been deployed to my AWS EC2 server: http://52.8.112.153:8080/WaterTracker/api/water.
+   * Project now has a front end and can be tested via link to project domain name on my AWS EC2 server, which I'll post here:

-   * Project does not have a front-end implemented. `Routes can be tested using Postman.
-See table below which includes route information.`
+   * For reference, here are the backend controller routes:

    | Return Type     | Route          | Functionality    |
    |-----------------|-----------------|-----------------|